aws-samples/aws-modernization-with-docker/content/22_Docker_ECS_Integration/_index.md

 +++
-title = "Part 1: Deploy Using Docker ECS integration" chapter = true weight = 22
+title = "Module 1: Deploy an Application Using the Docker Amazon ECS Plugin" chapter = true weight = 22
 +++